-Our medical and surgical team work collaboratively to determine the best surgical treatment for each patients unique needs, whether that’s conventional or minimally invasive surgery.
+Our medical and surgical teams work collaboratively to determine the best surgical treatment for each patient's unique needs, whether that’s conventional or minimally invasive surgery.
 Our goal is to create a surgical plan designed to provide the optimal outcome.

 Personalized Care and Support

 You and your surgeon will work together to determine the best surgical treatment for your unique needs, whether that’s conventional or minimally invasive surgery.
 Our goal is to create a surgical plan designed to provide your optimal outcome.
 Your surgical team includes physician assistants, registered nurses, nurse navigators and other clinical staff, all dedicated to superior patient care.
 We’re here to support you through this process, monitor your well-being and answer any questions you may have, from your first appointment through your recovery.

 - Aortic Stenosis